MicrosoftDocs/xamarin-docs/docs/ios/app-fundamentals/file-compression.md

 ## Async support

-The CompressionStream supports all the async operations that are supported by the System.IO.DeglateStream, this means that developers can use the async keyword to perform the compress/decompress operations without blocking the main UI thread.
+The CompressionStream supports all the async operations that are supported by the System.IO.DeflateStream, this means that developers can use the async keyword to perform the compress/decompress operations without blocking the UI thread.